gaddman/wireshark-tcpextend/README.md

 This is a post-dissector script which adds a new tree to the Wireshark view, _TCP extended info_.

-All statistics are referenced to the sending node, and displayed on both sent and received packets.
+All statistics, except delta, are referenced to the sending node, and displayed on both sent and received packets.
 * **bsp**: bytes sent since the last push flag.
 * **bif**: bytes in flight.
 This will normally equal the built-in `tcp.analysis.bytes_in_flight`, however it is also displayed on the ACK packets.
 * **max_tx**: maximum size packet the server can send, equal to the client's receive window minus the server's bytes in flight.
 * **pba**: number of packets between this ACK and the packet it ACKs (equal to the builtin `frame.number` minus `tcp.analysis.acks_frame`).
 TODO: this should be count of how many data packets were received, it is currently everything, even non-TCP.
+* **delta**: time since the previous packet was transmitted.
+Unlike the builtin time delta which is relative to the previous displayed packet, this is relative to the previous packet from the matching sender.

 ## Usage:
 Copy to your Wireshark plugins folder, on Windows 8 and later this is `C:\Users\<username>\AppData\Roaming\Wireshark\plugins`.
 You may need to create the folder first.